 In 2008, Senate Bill 125 became law, declaring that the State shall fund any actuarially determined employer contribution rate above 22% for the Public Employees' Retirement System (PERS) or 12.56% for the Teachers' Retirement System (TRS) out of the State's general fund.
 This change was designed to address the stress municipal employers were experiencing due to high actuarially determined percentage of payroll amounts to pay for actuarially assumed unfunded liabilities of the retirement systems.
-In 2015, the General Accounting Standards Board Statement 68 (GASB 68) was enacted, updating reporting and disclosure requirements related to pension liabilities.
+In 2015, the Governmental Accounting Standards Board Statement 68 (GASB 68) was enacted, updating reporting and disclosure requirements related to pension liabilities.
 One of the key changes was requiring a government that is committed to making payments on a pension system's unfunded actuarial assumed liability (UAAL) on behalf of another entity to record the liability as a debt of the government making the payment.
-As a result of GASB 68, \$5.8 billion of long-term debt was added to the State's fiscal year 2015 Comprehensive Annual Financial Report, for a total of \$6.0 billion of UAAL owed by the State at that time.
+As a result of GASB 68, \$5.8 billion of long-term debt was added to the State's fiscal year 2015 Annual Comprehensive Financial Report, for a total of \$6.0 billion of UAAL owed by the State at that time.

-This debt will be paid through fiscal year 2046, with annual payments determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
+Annual payments are determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
 The assumption with perhaps the greatest impact on future payments is the assumed rate of return on invested assets.
-Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.
-According to the PERS and TRS CAFR as of June 30, 2021, if the actual earnings rate experience is 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension liability by approximately \$1,765,059,000 and the net TRS pension liability by approximately \$813,272,000.
+As of January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.